RickWong/python-template/README.md

 ## License

-python-template is licensed under the GNU General Public License version 3.0 (GPL-3.0, or GPLv3).
+This project is licensed under the GNU General Public License version 3.0 (GPL-3.0, or GPLv3).